-- 21.3.3.1 A team member who is sanctioned by disqualification must be substituted legally and immediately if on court and must leave the Competition-Control Area for the rest of the match with no other consequences. - 21.3.3.2 The first physical attack or implied or threatened aggression is sanctioned by disqualification with no other consequences. - 21.3.3.3 A second offensive conduct in the same match by the same team member is sanctioned by disqualification with no other consequences. - 21.3.3.4 The third rude conduct in the same match by the same team member is sanctioned by disqualification with no other consequences.
+- 21.3.3.1 A team member who is sanctioned by disqualification must be substituted legally and immediately if on court and must leave the Competition-Control Area for the rest of the match with no other consequences.
+Leaving the Competition-Control Area includes any viewing spaces (spectator seating, viewing boxes, or any area overseeing the playing area).
+The disqualified participant is not allowed to return to the Competition Area following the conclusion of the match. - 21.3.3.2 The first physical attack or implied or threatened aggression is sanctioned by disqualification with no other consequences. - 21.3.3.3 A second offensive conduct in the same match by the same team member is sanctioned by disqualification with no other consequences. - 21.3.3.4 The third rude conduct in the same match by the same team member is sanctioned by disqualification with no other consequences.